-Want to build a garden arch?
-You’ll love this tutorial!
+Want to build a wood garden arch?
+You’ll love this tutorial and DIY garden arch plans!

 We recently built a garden arbor arch to go around the gate to our backyard from our side yard.
 The space is pretty empty so we wanted to try to fill it with something eye catching and beautiful.